Gavriel Zinner: Biography

-Zinner studied at the Puppa yeshiva and is a student of the Grand Rabbi Yosef Greenwald of the Puppa Hasidic dynasty.
+Zinner studied at the Puppa yeshiva and was a student of the Grand Rabbi Yosef Greenwald of the Puppa Hasidic dynasty.

 He received Hora’ah (ordination) from the latter, with whom he then interned for over 20 years.

 He married the daughter of Rabbi Yehoshia Friedman from Montreal, Canada.

 Early in his career, Zinner was associated with Rabbi Menashe Klein of Ungvar, the well known posek (legal scholar), author of Mishneh Halachos.

 Zinner has also established connections with many other Gedolim, among them Rabbi Yaakov Yitzchak Neumann, the Belz Rav in Montreal.

 Zinner was close to the Debreciner Rabbi, Rabbi Shmuel Wosner, and Rabbi Fishel Hershkowitz.

 In the many visits he made to Israel, he learned from Rabbi Shlomo Zalman Auerbach, with whom he enjoyed "talking in learning".